Sourcepass MCOE Blog

 • Inconsistent conditional access coverage

-Security defaults improve baseline protection, but conditional access is needed to enforce stronger controls and apply different requirements based on risk and role.
+Security defaults improve baseline protection.
+However, conditional access is needed to enforce stronger controls and apply different requirements based on risk and role.

 What is Token Theft in Microsoft 365?

 Token theft occurs after authentication succeeds.
-Instead of stealing passwords or MFA codes, attackers steal the session token issued by Microsoft after login.
+Instead of stealing passwords or MFA codes, attackers steal the session token that Microsoft issues after login.

-That token allows access to Microsoft 365 services without triggering additional authentication challenges.
+That token grants access to Microsoft 365 services without prompting for credential again.
 In logs, the sign-in often appears legitimate and shows MFA as passed.

 Token theft is commonly associated with: